South Carolina Military Medical Malpractice Attorneys

 The attorneys of McGowan, Hood & Felder, LLC, take these cases very seriously.
-VA medical errors can cause lifelong medical, emotional, and financial problems.
-Allow an experienced South Carolina veterans’ injury lawyer to assist you in seeking a financial recovery.
+Military malpractice and VA medical errors can cause lifelong medical, emotional, and financial problems.
+Allow an experienced South Carolina VA injury lawyer to assist you in seeking a financial recovery.

 Experienced representation in government liability cases